-Fonts to support the creation of designs of characters of movies that are Trademarked or that are Copyrighted it’s a widespread practice.
+Fonts to support the creation of characters’ designs in movies that are Trademarked or that are Copyrighted is a widespread practice.

-I see multiple blogs, Etsy stores, and other online websites that are making digital files to reach people, and let me tell you that this practice is illegal, and you can get in trouble.
+I see multiple blogs, Etsy stores, and other online websites making digital files to reach people, and let me tell you that this practice is illegal, and you can get in trouble.

-If you want your T-Shirts from this special characters for personal use, get legal images from Cricut’s images.
+If you want your T-Shirts from these particular characters for personal use, get legal images from Cricut’s images.

 What Do You Think?

 Did you find your dream font in this article?

 Can you guess which fonts are my favorites?
 Let me know in the comments!

 Do you know that it takes me over 25 hours of work to complete a single Cricut article?
 I know, it’s crazy!
 But I like to make sure that you understand EVERYTHING!

 I would appreciate your support on Instagram / Pinterest / YouTube / as I am trying to grow my audience to keep producing great content!

 And just so you know, I also have a library full of free SVG files and Printables for all of my subscribers, a.k.a Daydreamers.
 You can see a preview right here or get access by filling out this form.